aceandtate/breakpoints/README.md

 $ npm run generate
 ```

 This will then update the files in `./build/` file accordingly.
-Note that this task is run automatically before publishing the package.
+Note that this task is run automatically before publishing the package to NPM.

 ## Shoutouts